KULeuvenNeuromechanics/PredSim/README.md

 5. Make sure the opensimAD submodule is installed.
 If PredSim\opensimAD\ is empty, open git command prompt, go to ...\PredSim\ , and run `git submodule update --init`.

-After perfoming these steps, run the main script.
+After perfoming these steps, run the main script (main.m) in Matlab.
 (Expected run time is 40 minutes, depending on hardware.)
 If you don't receive any errors, your results should be the same as [the reference result](./Tests/ReferenceResults/Falisse_et_al_2022/Falisse_et_al_2022_paper.mat).
 If that is the case, you have succesfully intalled and set up the code.
 You are ready to do your own simulations.

 ## Running PredSim on a VSC cluster